AIoT-IST/deepstream-occupancy-analytics/README.md

   This is a sample application for counting people entering/leaving in a building using NVIDIA Deepstream SDK, Transfer Learning Toolkit (TLT) and pre-trained models.
 This application can be used to build real-time occupancy analytics application for smart buildings, hospitals, retail, etc. The application is based on deepstream-test5 sample application.

-   It takes streaming video as input, counts the number of people crossing a tripwire and sends the live data to the cloud.
+   It can take streaming video or Neon camera as input, counts the number of people crossing a tripwire.
 In this application, you will learn:

   - How to use PeopleNet model from NGC
   - How to use NvDsAnalytics plugin to draw line and count people crossing the line
-  - How to send the analytics data to cloud or another microservice over Kafka

   You can extend this application to change region of interest, use cloud-to-edge messaging to trigger record in the DeepStream application or build analytic dashboard or database to store the metadata.